Integrated Physiology and Molecular Medicine Laboratory

 • PhD Nutrition

-Case Western Reserve University, 2021 (Anticipated)
+Case Western Reserve University, 2022

 Elizabeth Zunica is a postdoctoral research fellow in the IPMM laboratory.
 Elizabeth obtained her PhD from Case Western Reserve University in 2022 in Nutritional Biochemistry.
 Her current work is focused on mechanisms underlying the progression of steatotic liver disease to liver cancer.
 Elizabeth has a broad interest in cellular metabolism and nutritional biochemistry with a focus on changes in mitochondrial function associated with disease and in response to therapeutic interventions.